 court—Generic terms designating the courts used in place of full names are lowercased even when they refer to a specific court: traffic court, family court, juvenile court.
 The word court, when used alone, is capitalized only in reference to the U.S. Supreme Court.

-courtesy titles—See titles, courtesy.
+courtesy titles—See honorifics.

 credit hours, credits—Use figures: 3 credit hours, 6 credits.